CartoDB/carto-vl/README.md

 [![CircleCI](https://circleci.com/gh/CartoDB/carto-vl.svg?style=svg)](https://circleci.com/gh/CartoDB/carto-vl)

-**CARTO VL** is a JavaScript library for developers to create vector-based visualizations inside Location Intelligence applications.
+**CARTO VL** is an open source JavaScript library for developers to create vector-based visualizations inside Location Intelligence applications.
 The library is currently in its Beta version and we welcome [your feedback](#Feedback) and requests to make it even better!

 ## Features